6 Waiting Room Decor Ideas that Create a Relaxing Environment

 Create a visually appealing waiting room with artwork and decorative accents.

-Hang artwork that reflects a calming theme, such as paintings of natural scenes and pictures of serene landscapes.
+Hang artwork that reflects a calming theme, like pictures of serene landscapes, pictures drawn by local students, satisfying sculptures, etc.

 Landscapes, on the other hand, are comforting by nature and easy for the brain to grasp.